 The stable outlook reflects our expectations that PSPIB's credit fundamentals, specifically its strong and stable liquidity and level of high risk assets, will remain unchanged over the next 12 to 18 months.
-It also reflects the stable outlook of its government support provider, the Government of Canada (Aaa stable).
+It also reflects the stable outlook of its government support provider, the Government of Canada.

-The stable outlook on PSPIB Capital Inc.'s ratings reflect the outlook of its parent.
+PSPIB Capital Inc.'s stable ratings outlook reflects the outlook of its parent.